Keffals: Political career and activism (2018–2019)

-Election results

 Online career (2020–present)

 Sorrenti began streaming on Twitch playing video games, but switched to politics after a wave of anti-trans legislation was introduced in state legislatures in 2021 and 2022.
 She spoke out against Texas Governor Greg Abbott when he instructed Texas state agencies to treat gender-affirming medical treatments, such as puberty blockers or hormone treatments, for transgender youths as child abuse.
 Speaking on an Alabama law making it a felony to provide gender-affirming care for those under 18, Sorrenti said, "They literally want these kids to fucking kill themselves."
 In April 2022, she raised US$205,000 for the Campaign for Southern Equality to protect transgender youth.
 A month later, she called attention to a VOD of a 16-year-old trans Twitch streamer who was taken into foster care after police conducted a wellness check.
-She has also criticized Florida's "Don't Say Gay" bill and the conspiracy theory shared by online figures such as Infowars and United States Congressman Paul Gosar that the Uvalde shooter was transgender on stream.
+She has also criticized Florida's Parental Rights in Education act and the false claim shared by online figures such as Infowars and United States Congressman Paul Gosar that the Uvalde shooter was transgender on stream.
 She was profiled by Taylor Lorenz in The Washington Post in June 2022.
 Lorenz described Sorrenti as "part of a new class of stars who have abandoned the platform's traditional game-stream format to talk about news and politics" and described her Twitch stream as "one of the few media outlets where viewers can hear the news from a trans person."

 In July 2022 her Twitch account was suspended for 28 days (reduced to 14) for "repeated hateful slurs or symbols" that featured on her stream thumbnail.
 Sorrenti said that the slurs in question were images of past harassment directed against her and that she had been banned "for openly talking about the abuse [she receives]".
 She moved to YouTube to stream during the ban.

 Sorrenti joined Twitter in December 2020, and amassed over 100,000 followers on the platform.
 Sorrenti is also known for "ratioing" Twitter personalities, and has been in online disputes with former Twitch streamer Destiny, as well other public figures, including Tim Pool, Candace Owens, Lauren Southern, and J. K. Rowling.

 She supports her streaming career with fan donations from Patreon and PayPal, using the money to hire an editor and a graphic designer.

+In a 2023 Progressive Victory livestream, Sorrenti and fellow streamers Destiny, Emma Vigeland, and Vaush interviewed U.S. Representative Ro Khanna about various topics, including the importance of youth political participation and ways to push progressive political sentiment.

+In February 2023 Sorrenti announced on Twitter she would be taking a career break to enter rehab, stating that she had become addicted to narcotics in the preceding months.

+In July 2024 Sorrenti announced she was retiring from streaming.

+In March 2025, Sorrenti announced on Bluesky that she is returning to streaming, but will not be returning to social media.